Schedule a Consultation

 Podcasts & Personal Reflections

-For more personal insights, this blog post offers a moving reflection on the challenges of being trans in the UK’s shifting policy landscape: Read here.
+For personal insights, this blog post offers a moving reflection on the challenges of being trans in the UK’s shifting policy landscape: Read here.

 Final Thoughts

-As discussions about trans healthcare and rights continue, it is vital to centre the voices of trans and non-binary researchers - those who bring both academic expertise and lived experience to their work.
+As discussions about trans healthcare and rights continue, it is vital to centre the voices of trans and non-binary researchers—those who bring both academic expertise and lived experience to their work.
 Their research challenges misinformation and highlights the realities of trans lives in the UK and beyond.

 Engaging with this work helps us have more informed, evidence-based discussions about health and social policies that affect trans people, rather than relying on political rhetoric.
+Together, we can ensure that our discussions are led by the voices that matter most.